-Tink is doing really well with potty training but still has accidents occasionally.
-He already knows a couple of commands and is a really bright and focused little guy.
+Tank is house trained but hates being crated.
+He would love a home where he could stay outside in a fenced area while you are away, rather than in a crate.
+He says crates are just too stressful.
+He knows a couple of commands and is a really bright and focused little guy.
 He seems to have better than average natural recall for a hound and comes when called even if he has the opportunity to go sniff something outside of the fence instead.
 He still needs someone to keep showing him the ropes, he is still a young puppy, but he is very teachable and well on his way to learning to be a great dog already.
-Tink does need a home with a fenced yard and would probably be too loud and energetic for apartment living.
+Tank does need a home with a fenced yard and would probably be too loud and energetic for apartment living.

-If you are interested in meeting Tink, you can apply here:http://www.rchsks.org/our-animals/adopt-a-pet/adopting-a-dog
+If you are interested in meeting Tank, you can apply here:http://www.rchsks.org/our-animals/adopt-a-pet/adopting-a-dog

 Your message has been sent to Riley County Humane Society.